avidbiscuit/ait-wiki/content/mechanics/tardis/customizing.md

 1. Rename a **name tag** to the desired nickname
 2. Right-click the **renamed name tag** on the **Telepathic Circuits**.
 3. Enjoy!

+## Changing the Vortex
+1. Open the monitor
+2. Go to the 2nd tab
+3. Switch between the hum tab
+4. When you see the vortex tab appear select the vortex you want.
+5. Enjoy!